Kowal Sentry Integration for Magento 2

 Redact Query Params

-Yesmasks query string parametersNoquery string remains more readable but less secure
+Yes: masks query string parametersNo: the query string remains more readable but less secure

 Additional Redacted Keys